Read About Carl's Travels

 A word of warning.
 You may want to be near a box of tissues and a bathroom.
 Tears of laughter are frequently reported.

-This is a place where novice or professional can come to learn about this awesome art form.
-All of us here at Carl Spence Photography are highly skilled professionals itching to help you take different and inspiring photographs, whatever your camera.
+My name is Carl Spence and I've been behind a camera for more than 50 years.
+I've created this place where a novice or professional can come to learn about this awesome art form.
+I believe anyone can take different and inspiring photographs, whatever their camera.
 There are no secrets here, just plain talk cutting through the myth that great photographs can only be achieved with a degree, and some very pricey equipment.

-Our wish for you is simple.
-Through sharing our knowledge and talents, providing encouragement and resources, we hope to inspire you towards snapping your dream photos while enjoying yourself, and this great medium as much as we do.
+My wish for you is simple.
+Through sharing my knowledge and talent, providing encouragement and resources, I hope to inspire you towards snapping your dream photos while enjoying yourself, and this great medium as much as I do.

-We know everyone learns differently.
-Some people like to read while others grasp new ideas by watching a video tutorial, or listening to an audio recording.
-So to be as thorough as possible, you’ll find our instruction using many forms of media whenever possible.
+Everyone learns differently.
+Some people like to read while others grasp new ideas by watching a video tutorial.
+So to be as thorough as possible, my instruction uses different forms of media whenever possible.

 A Lot Happens in 50 Years!